suzannebecker-toast/publish-to-docker/README.md

-Learning to publish to docker
+Learning to publish to docker!